ty-a/tybot/README.txt

 tybot
 =====

-The PHP wikibot framework named TyBot.
+The PHP wikibot framework named TyBot written by Wikia and Wikimedia user TyA.

 =====